EmelinaMavie/EmelinaMavie/README.md

-- 👋 Hi, I’m @EmelinaMavie
+- 👋 Hi there
-- 👀 I’m interested in flutter and python development
+- 👀 Working to be able to call myself a flutter and python developer
-- 🌱 I’m currently learning learning flutter
+- 🌱 I’m currently learning flutter
-- 💞️ I’m looking to collaborate
+- 💞️
-- 📫 How to reach me: mavieeemelina7da@gmail.com
+- 📫

 <!---
 EmelinaMavie/EmelinaMavie is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.